 The Conferences will provide a platform to communicate recent advances and an opportunity to establish multilateral collaborations.
 Information on all upcoming VISCEA Conferences can be found at www.viscea.org or by following the links above.
 The programs of the Conferences combine plenary lectures, poster sessions, unique Conference Dinner Parties and sightseeing tours of Vienna.

 The organizers advertise a “very attractive registration fee”, with an Early Registration Deadline of April 1, 2018.
 The Abstract Submission deadline is April 15, 2018.
+Although these deadlines are passed, you can at least still contact the Association if you really really want to try to go.

 Ph.D positions available at U Birmingham, UK